httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 * There are no intervening capsules of other types.
 * The order of payload content is preserved.
 * The final emitted capsule uses the same capsule type (DATA or FINAL_DATA) as the final input capsule, and all others use the DATA capsule type.

+This protocol can be extended by defining additional relevant Capsule Types.
+According to the Capsule Protocol ({{?RFC9297, Section 3.2}}), new Capsule Types should be ignored by pre-existing proxies and intermediaries.
+If a new Capsule Type cannot safely be ignored, the endpoints can confirm support using a new HTTP header field.

 ## In HTTP/1.1